phpusr/food-calc-bot/README.md

 =============

 The bot calculates the mass of ingredients in your portion of food.
-To do this, you need to enter the weight of your portion of food, the rest of the food and the weight of each ingredient.
+To do this, you need to enter the mass of your portion of food, the rest of the food and the mass of each ingredient.

 ### RU